skerker/biodock/README.md

 3. Notes
 ----

-⋅⋅⋅The CPUs available to Docker are limited by the host machine running docker, so set the virtual machine to have the required number before running Docker.
+  + The CPUs available to Docker are limited by the host machine running docker, so set the virtual machine to have the required number before running Docker.

-⋅⋅⋅The Kernel scheduler will handle the resource contention in the case of multiple containers requiring multiple cores.
+  + The Kernel scheduler will handle the resource contention in the case of multiple containers requiring multiple cores.